Faith in Health: Reasons, Risks & Responsibilities

 The Investing Partners of Stakeholder Health invite you to join a dialogue on what’s possible for the healing of our communities.
 Our organizations are already on mission, and many have been for over a century.
 In recent years, we have explored how science and our mission make it possible to hope for much greater health and healing, even amid the tumult and confusion of our times.
 We have come to this conviction: we will need a deeper level of relationships with our community partners who share our Spirit in this moment of crisis and hope.

-Please join us on Tuesday morning, September 5, on the sacred ground of Howard University at 8:30 for opening worship, and plan to stay through 4 pm Wednesday the 6th.
+Please join us on September 5 – 6 on the sacred ground of Howard University.
 And please protect Tuesday evening for a special experience of music and word to help us discern the moment that calls us.

 This September convening will be built on the collaborative learning from the 44 Stakeholder authors who generated the book Stakeholder Health: Insights from the New Systems of Health.
 Those “new systems,” are emerging between formal public health and conventional healthcare.